-Flowers need a little preparation before presentation, and will last longer if they are looked after properly.
+Flowers need preparation before presentation, and will last longer if they are looked after properly.
 To ensure you get the best out of your bouquet, follow these simple instructions.

-- Remove any stem foliage that will sit below the water in your vase; this helps avoid bacterial growth.
+Always remove any foliage from the stems that will sit below the water line, as this will quickly foul the water and promote bacterial growth.

 Don’t place flowers in direct sunlight; the cooler the area, the longer your flowers will last.

 Be careful not to leave your flowers in a hot car as this will definitely shorten their life span.